ytmytm/PyFAT12-DD-001/README.md

 floppy.save("test0-done.img")
 ```

-Note that `HELLO.TXT` doesn't have load address and its contents will start with characters 'Hello'.
+Note that `HELLO.TXT` doesn't have a load address and its contents will start with characters 'Hello'.

-Note that `BOOT.PRG` has load address (`with_load_address=True` is default) and its first two bytes are interpreted as the load address and removed from file contents.
+Note that `BOOT.PRG` has load address parameter (`with_load_address` is `True` by default) so its first two bytes are interpreted as the load address and removed from file contents.
 If you try to read this file back in Windows/Linux this information will be lost.
+It can be only extracted by reading file through `fs.read_file` with `with_load_address` option set to `True`.

 # *Original notes for PyFAT12 author follow*